 Surfing at Diaz Beach – Mossel Bay: If you’re an experienced surfer, there’s a great point break at the Point in Mossel Bay.
 There are lessons and rentals available at a surf school at Diaz beach.

 Since I’ve already written an entire post dedicated to Knysna, I didn’t cover it too in-depth here.
-You can read more about the Knysna attractions here.
+But be sure to check out the top Knysna attractions.